Suk Hyun-jun: Jeonju Citizen

 Suk was largely criticised for trying to evade his mandatory military service since April 2019.
 He was on the list of draft dodgers of the Military Manpower Administration in December 2020 by rejecting their demand for his return.

 After he left from Troyes, he returned to South Korea and started to stand trial.
 On 24 February 2023, Suk joined K4 League club Jeonju Citizen during the trial.
 He could play for Jeonju Citizen before the court judgement, and could continue to play as a social service agent if the court did not disallow his alternative service.
 However, Jeonju Citizen cancelled his registration on the list of its players.

 Namyangju FC

 In October 2023, Suk was given a one-year suspended sentence by the court.
 After the end of the grace period, he joined Namyangju FC, another K4 League club at which social service agents could serve, on 12 February 2025.
+He scored four goals in 12 K4 League matches for a year.

+Yongin FC

+On 15 December 2025, newly-formed K League 2 club Yongin FC announced that they had signed Suk as their first player.